If electric fences work to deter sheep and horses, why shouldn’t they work with slugs and snails?

 If you also want to use a solar cell, the costs increase slightly (around 50 dollar/pounds/euros).

 Electric slug fence construction manual (DIY update)

-This is one possible way to build an electric slug fence, which was send to me by Kay.
+Here you find one possible way to build an electric slug fence, which was sent to me by Kay.

-He has build this fence and now for years has made good experience with it.
+He has built this fence and now for years has made good experiences with it.

 You do not need a complicated circuit for this fence, just a suitable battery cable, a battery and a perforated metal tape.

-The perforated tape rusts with the years, but still is long-lasting and especially easy to assemble to wood.
+The perforated tape rusts over the years but still is long-lasting and easy to assemble to wood.

 This fence is particularly suitable for raised beds.

 In the open field, a bed enclosure is needed to mount the tapes/wires on.